oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/actions.md

 | finalize | Adding the required response headers. | |
 | normalize_result | Building the action result. | The processors from this group are executed even if an exception has been thrown by a processor of one of the previous groups.
 For implementation details, see [NormalizeResultActionProcessor](../../Processor/NormalizeResultActionProcessor.php). |

-For examples of usage, see the `patchAction` method of [RestApiRelationshipController](../../Controller/RestApiRelationshipController.php).
+For examples of usage, see the `handleUpdateRelationship` method of [RequestActionHandler](../../Request/Rest/RequestActionHandler.php).

 ## add_relationship Action

 This action adds one or several entities to a "to-many" relationship.
 For more details, see the [Updating Relationships](http://jsonapi.org/format/#crud-updating-relationships) section of the JSON.API specification.

-The route name for REST API: `oro_rest_api_post_relationship`.
+The route name for REST API: `oro_rest_api_relationship`.

 The URL template for REST API: `/api/{entity}/{id}/relationships/{association}`.